gpbl/material-ui-sass/README.md

 ```

+### Use with autoprefixer

+I strongly suggest to use [autoprefixer](https://github.com/postcss/autoprefixer) when rendering the final CSS.

 ## Contribute

 I will try to keep the two framworks in sync, but you can also help :-)
 If you find bugs or idea for improvements, feel free to [add a new issue](https://github.com/gpbl/material-ui-sass/issues/new).

-If you'd like to send pull requests, please try to adopt to the current styles and conventions.
+If you'd like to send pull requests, please try to adopt the current styles and conventions.
 For now, they need to be close to the [original less code](https://github.com/callemall/material-ui/blob/master/src/less).

 ### Development environment

 When converting to Sass, I've found the material-ui [docs site](https://github.com/callemall/material-ui/tree/master/docs) useful to preview my changes.
 After starting the doc site server, a watching gulp task overwrites the site's `main.css` with the Sass-compiled version.
-(This means we need to sassify also the documentation site, but that's not the hard part :)
+(This means you may need to sassify also the documentation site)

 #### Start the documentation site